Accessing the Cluster

 There are many file transfer clients available for Mac, Windows and Linux, including but not limited to Free/OpenSource Desktop tools such as Filezilla, Cyberduck, Dolphin and proprietary/licenced offerings such as WinSCP, ExpanDrive, etc

 One can also use built-in command-line tools on Linux, Mac and Windows (if running Git Bash or MobaXterm).
-The most common command-line utilities are scp, sftp and rsync
+The most common command-line utilities are scp, sftp and rsync.

 In all cases you will need to supply the hostname or IP address of the cluster, see above.
 You may also need to supply the port (22) and a path.
 The paths that you will most likely use are your home or your scratch space: /nfs/home/username or /nfs/scratch/username